tonyvict/tp/docs/DeveloperGuide.md

 Purpose: Confirm that data modifications are saved correctly.

 Steps to test:
-1. Modify data using any commands above (e.g., add tags, schedule a lesson, add grades).
+1. Modify data using any commands above (e.g., add attributes, schedule a lesson, add grades).
 2. Exit the app.
 3. Reopen the app.

-Expected: All changes persist (e.g., added tags, scheduled lessons, grades).
+Expected: All changes persist (e.g., added attributes, scheduled lessons, grades).